What is really wrong with the counter

 and east.

-intelligence system.
-The TELO was one of the best resources the army
+subvert the army's intelligence system.
+The TELO was one of the best

-vigilante groups drawn from the target population for intelligence
+many para-military and vigilante groups drawn from the target

 But in the Eelam war para-military groups are being turned by the